JwayYih/IDD-Fa19-Lab3/README.md

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

-Exponential?
+Non-linear

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

 No resistor.
-Utilize the variable voltage input from FSR to get the full range of output voltages from LED
+Utilize the variable resistance input from FSR to get the full range of output voltages from LED

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+10K Ohm Resistor for Force Sensor, Photosensor
+No additional resistor required Flex Sensor

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+Seems linear or potentially stepwise.

 ### 2. Accelerometer

 **a.
 Include your accelerometer read-out code in your write-up.**

 ### 3. IR Proximity Sensor